netxms/netxms-doc/admin/database-monitoring.rst

 DB2
 ===

-NetXMS subagent for DB2 monitoring is designed to provide a way to extract various parameters known as Data Collection Items (DCI) from an instance or several instances of DB2 database.
+|product_name| subagent for DB2 monitoring is designed to provide a way to extract various parameters
+known as Data Collection Items (DCI) from an instance or several instances of DB2 database.

 Configuration